Superflows-AI/docs/docs/07-ui-components/04-superflows-sidebar.md

 The language that the speech recognition should detect.
 The language codes accepted are outlined [here](https://www.science.co.il/language/Locale-codes.php).

-Requires enableChat to be set to `true`
+Requires enableSpeech to be set to `true`

 ---